willshulman/coinbase-data-platform/README.md

+*Please note this is a fake demo.
+Syntax is made up, and everything is oversimplified.*

 # Coinbase data platform

 Hello Coinbase developer.
 In this repository you will find the data platform upon which you will write your applications.